AbanoubMoris/AbanoubMoris/README.md

 ][Resume]

-- I'm a fresh graduate student with a bachelor's degree in computer science.🏫🖥️
+- I have graduated with a bachelor's degree in computer science - Ain Shams University.🏫🖥️
-- I'm working as a software automation tester.👨‍💻🤖📖
+- I'm working as a backend developer.👨‍💻🤖📖
-- I worked as an android developer.
+- I worked with .Net core Web APIs.
-- I'm working on Data Analysis (EDA) field 📈📊
 - I worked as a data Engineer 👨‍💻🗃️🗄️